-- Modernization and expansion of the U.S. 69 Highway particularly in the areas within and adjacent to the City of Overland Park - Fully funding the Fixing America's Surface Transportation (FAST) Act to maximize benefits derived from local, regional and surface national transportation networks. - Timely enactment of legislation to succeed the FAST Act when it expires in 2020.
-Such legislation should provide increased national funding to adequately meet critical national and regional transportation needs in a predictable, sustainable fashion.
+- Completing the modernization and expansion of U.S. 69 Highway particularly in the areas within and adjacent to the City of Overland Park. - Incorporating construction of the 167th Street/U.S. 69 interchange into planned work along U.S. 69 should federal resources be allocated for the project. - Utilization of rights of way whereby opportunities to partner with the private sector to enhance broadband access can be achieved to advance high-speed connectivity and leverage future technologies. - Approval of a bipartisan infrastructure bill addressing needed improvements and enhancements to our national infrastructure systems including, but not limited to, transportation and communications networks. - Predictable and adequate long-term funding and authorization of federal surface transportation infrastructure planning and construction, fully appropriated and approved through annual budgets and timely reauthorizations, rather than through continuing resolutions, to provide planning and budgeting certainty to local and state government. - Increased national funding to meet critical national and regional transportation needs in a predictable, sustainable fashion.
 Its funding should be derived from multiple sources primarily reflecting users' impacts on - and benefits derived from - our transportation network.
-Key features should include: - Increasing and indexing for inflation dedicated revenue from fuel taxes and other current user fees to maintain purchasing power (the current gas tax has not been increased since 1993 and has lost more than 64 percent of its original buying power as a result); - Exploring new funding sources that will not be diminished by ongoing shifts in vehicle fuel types and ownership patterns; and - Expanding dedicated policies and resources for accelerating well-defined transportation projects that significantly enhance regional or national economic development. - The Non-Traditional and Emerging Transportation Technology Council (NETT) to work toward commercialization of emerging modes of transportation such as the Hyperloop and autonomous vehicles.
+Key features should include: - Increasing and indexing for inflation dedicated revenue from fuel taxes and other current user fees to maintain purchasing power (the current gas tax has not been increased since 1993 and has lost more than 64 percent of its original buying power as a result); - Exploring new funding sources that will not be diminished by ongoing shifts in vehicle fuel types and ownership patterns; - Expanding dedicated policies and resources for accelerating well-defined transportation projects that significantly enhance regional or national economic development. - Continued work toward commercialization of emerging modes of transportation such as the Hyperloop and autonomous vehicles. - Legislation and regulations that promotes the build-out of alternative transportation systems (e.g., Hydrogen fuel cell technologies, unmanned aerial vehicles (UAV) and electric vehicles) - Exploration and analysis of sustainable alternatives to motor fuel taxes to support our nation's transportation infrastructure.

-To ensure that national infrastructure investments reflect important regional and local priorities, the Chamber further supports: Adopting federal policies and procedures that:
+To ensure that national infrastructure investments reflect important regional and local priorities, the Chamber further supports:

+Adopting federal policies and procedures that:

-- Optimize local and state flexibility in meeting regional and local transportation priorities, improving transportation network performance and streamlining transportation project reviews and approvals; and - Maintain the current federal infrastructure funding share formula at 80 percent federal and 20 percent state/local. - Creating a legal and regulatory framework for fully realizing the potential for connected and autonomous vehicles (CAVs) that ensures that: - The CAV potential can be explored by public and private entities while maintaining or improving our state's vehicle safety record; - The cost of CAV-required infrastructure improvements are borne by parties that profit or benefit from them; and - Public sector investments in support of CAV deployment do not diminish legacy transportation networks as long as they serve a preponderance of non-CAV users.
+- o Optimize local and state flexibility in meeting regional and local transportation priorities, improving transportation network performance, balancing transportation modes to suit local needs and streamlining transportation project reviews and approvals; and - Maintain the current federal infrastructure funding share formula at 80 percent federal and 20 percent state/local. - Create a legal and regulatory framework for fully realizing the potential for connected and autonomous vehicles (CAVs) that ensures that: - · The CAV potential can be explored by public and private entities while maintaining or improving our state's vehicle safety record; - The cost of CAV-required infrastructure improvements are borne by parties that profit or benefit from them: and - · Public sector investments in support of CAV deployment do not diminish legacy transportation networks as long as they serve a preponderance of non-CAV users.